BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-advanced/asynchronous_nodes.md

 In other words, an Action that takes a long time to execute should return as soon as possible the state RUNNING.

-This tells the tree executor that the action was started and need more time to return the state SUCCESS or FAILURE.
+This tells the tree executor that the action was started and needs more time to return the state SUCCESS or FAILURE.
 We need to tick that Node again, to know if the state changed or not (polling).

-An Asynchronous node may delegate this long execution either to another process (usning inter-process communication) or another thread.
+An Asynchronous node may delegate this long execution either to another process (using inter-process communication) or another thread.

 ## Asynchronous vs Synchronous